lexdene/py-sniper/README.md

-# py-sniper
+# sniper

-a Python restful web framework base on asyncio
+sniper is a Python asynchronous restful web framework base on asyncio.

 ## Hello world